openjdk/jdk/src/jdk.jartool/share/man/jar.md

     version of the `com.foo.NameProvider` class, this one containing JDK 10 specific code and compiled for JDK 10.

-    Given this setup, create a multirelease JAR file `foo.jar` by running the following command from the directory containing the directories `classes` and `classes-10` .
+    Given this setup, create a multi-release JAR file `foo.jar` by running the following command from the directory containing the directories `classes` and `classes-10` .